Anomalous bunching of nearly indistinguishable bosons: Perturbations to indistinguishable bosons

-i.e. if the matrix $H$ is a counterexample to Conjecture M\ref{conj:bapatSunder 2}.
-We will exploit this to build an explicit physical counterexample violating the local version of the generalized bunching conjecture (Conjecture P\ref{conj:physical_conj}), in which bunching probabilities can be enhanced if a small perturbations is applied to the wavefunctions of indistinguishable photons.
+that is, if the matrix $H$ is a counterexample to Conjecture~M\ref{conj:bapatSunder 2}.
+We will exploit this idea in the next Section to build an explicit physical counterexample violating Conjecture P\ref{conj:physical_conj}, in which multimode bunching probabilities can unexpectedly be enhanced if a well-chosen perturbation is applied to the state of indistinguishable photons (making them only slightly distinguishable).